 In recent times, intermodal freight has become a viable, if not altogether cheaper option for shippers, especially if your freight routes are optimally positioned along rail lines.
 We have already seen a significant minority of shippers shift at least a portion of their freight into intermodal shipping in order to avoid capacity issues and rising LTL carrier rates.

 Although the trends we are witnessing may seem all doom and gloom, not all these trends affecting LTL shippers are negative.
 Increased technological advances and pushes towards automation have and will continue to optimize supply chains and the shipping process.
 Whether it’s virtual reality, robotics, or other innovations, automation will work to cut down both labor and transportation costs.

 Such technology helps shippers and carriers in various ways, such as:

 - Increase visibility of the entire supply chain, thus increasing accountability and trust shippers can place in carriers

 - Capacity to respond to weather, supply chain disruptions, or cybersecurity threats

-The goal of most any technological advancement is to increase efficiency.
+The goal of most technological advancements is to increase efficiency.
 For both shippers and carriers, automation represents possible dollars saved.
 LTL shippers should always seek to embrace such technology, seeing as it tends to lower shipping costs on the whole.

 2018 has been a record-setting year for the LTL freight industry, and early forecasts predict the same for 2019.
 With expected rate hikes due to driver shortages and fuel price increases, shippers would be wise to look for ways to optimize their supply chain and prepare for a wild year in the LTL freight shipping industry.